Ty-Code/Ty-Code/README.md

 ## I'm a student at the HackYourFuture Coding School/Amsterdam

-- 🌱 I’m currently learning JavaScript.
+- I’m currently learning JavaScript.
-- 📫 You can reach me via ty-code0@gmail.com
+- You can reach me at tycode0@gmail.com